 - Your doctor will prescribe your dose and schedule.
 This medicine is given through a needle placed in a vein.
-This medicine needs to be given slowly, so the needle will remain in place for at least an hour.
-The first dose of this medicine could take two hours to give.
+This medicine needs to be given slowly, so the needle will remain in place for at least 1 hour.
+The first dose of this medicine could take 2 hours to give.

 - You may also receive a medicine to help prevent an allergic reaction.

-- You will need to stay in the hospital or cancer treatment center for at least one hour after you have finished your dose of this medicine.
+- You will need to stay in the hospital or cancer treatment center for at least 1 hour after you have received the medicine.
 You might need to stay longer if you have any signs of an allergic reaction.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how cetuximab works.
 Tell your doctor if you are using cisplatin.